-The Plan permits the transfer of ownership of the Account assets to Sibling and non-Sibling Eligible Individuals during the Account Owner's lifetime or upon the Account Owner's death to a Successor Account Owner who was designated during the Account Owner's lifetime.
-If the new Account Owner or Successor Account Owner is not a Sibling, then the transfer of assets from an Account to a non-Sibling Eligible Individual will be treated for tax purposes as a distribution included in the Account Owner's gross income subject to tax treatment under 26 U.S.C. § 529A(c).
+The Plan permits the transfer of ownership of Account assets only to Eligible Individuals that are Siblings.
+This transfer of ownership of Account assets may occur during the Account Owner's lifetime or upon the Account Owner's death to a Successor Account Owner who was designated during the Account Owner's lifetime.
 Before transferring ownership of Account assets or designating a Successor Account Owner, Account Owners and Authorized Individuals should review the Plan Disclosure Statement and consult tax and legal advisors regarding the application of Applicable Law to a particular situation.
 No other Account ownership transfers are permitted under the Plan.